fhiso/legacy-format/data-model.md

 ## Abstract types

+### `elf:Structure`

+This is an abstract datatype and should not be used as the *structure type identifier* of any concrete structure.

+This represents the top of the type hierarchy and has no semantics of its own.

 ### `elf:Record`

 This is an abstract datatype and should not be used as the *structure type identifier* of any concrete structure.